 Did you get a text saying you won a Target gift card?
 Unfortunately, it’s a common scam, and has been going on for several years.

 If you look carefully at the URL, they want you to think it’s from “target.com” but actually it’s from ppdf.biz.
 They disguise it with target.com.ppdf.biz, but that’s not Target.com!
-Take a look at the whois on this domain and you’ll see that it was created just last week and is located in Panama.
+Take a look at the whois on this domain and you’ll see that it was created in June of 2012 and is located in Panama.
 Still believe them?

 When you visit the site, the top says it’s a $1000 gift card – not $500.
 If you go there and enter the code, you’ll be redirected to another page.
 It looks official, but it’s not.
 Reading the fine print at the bottom reveals that it’s just another “rewards” program in which you’ll be asked to sign up for a long list of programs which will be nearly impossible to fulfill.